csvurt/stl-reader/README.md

 [![License](https://img.shields.io/badge/license-MIT-yellowgreen.svg)](http://opensource.org/licenses/MIT)

-JavaScript library for parsing STL (Stereolithography) files into interleaved vertex normal Float32Arrays that can be directly passed into WebGL for rendering.
+JavaScript library for parsing STL (Stereolithography) files into interleaved vertex normal Float32Arrays that can be directly passed into WebGL or used with a library like [three.js](http://threejs.org/) for rendering.

 ## Server-side